gkovacs/chromeos-keyboards/README.md

 Input methods providing shortcuts for ChromeOS.
 They can be loaded as extensions.

 ## Installation
+### Chrome Store

+This is currently getting repeatedly rejected from the Chrome store so no link yet.
+But once it gets approved the procedure will be

+1. Install extension from Chrome store
+2. Logout and then login again.
+(This may not be necessary.)
+3. Go to chrome://settings/languages.
+4. Add the keyboard Colemak with Shortcuts or QWERTY with Shortcuts
+5. Select the relevant keyboard layout and input method.
+6. Optionally, remove any keyboard layouts or input methods that are no longer required.

 ### GitHub

 1. Go to chrome://extensions.